ysoran/github-issues-page-fe-simulation/README.md

 # To run the project

-Please run "yarn" command to download related packages After run "yarn start" to see the running project
+Just run "yarn" command to download related packages.

+After run "yarn start" to see the running project